 The Sudan Archive is a group of more than 400 separate collections, whether of individuals or organisations.
 Collection Guides for all these collections are published in the Summary Guide.
 In December 2023 there were about 1100 catalogued boxes of material and many metres of printed publications and maps in the Archive.
 There is also a significant backlog of uncatalogued material.

 The collections mentioned above are located at Palace Green Library.
-Our current opening hours are as follows, but see also below.
+Our current opening hours are as follows, by appointment only (see below).

-See separate Libraries and Site Information guide for further information on Palace Green Library.
+See separate Libraries and Site Information guide for further information on Palace Green Library, and for disruption due to roofing works during 2024-2025, visit our guide.

 The National Records Office (Khartoum)